All posts

-Improve API Efficiency with Non-Blocking I/O
+Improve API efficiency with non-blocking I/O

 Efficiency is a core attribute of high performance, scalable APIs.
 As developers, we’re tasked with maximizing throughput and responsiveness while minimizing infrastructure costs.
 At times it can be a challenge, but striking the right balance rewards us with loyal users and happy stakeholders.
 The universe of applications is diverse and there are many ways to optimize around efficiency; we’ll focus here on an area of relevance to many APIs: I/O.